Penny Anderson Women’s Cardiovascular Center

 Susan White is a registered dietitian nutritionist and serves as the administrative and program lead for prevention and women’s heart health at the Minneapolis Heart Institute®.
 She is adept at simplifying complex nutrition messages found in the news or research into practical tips for improving heart health and frequently gives community presentations.

-Joy Hayes, MS, RDN, CDE
+Joy Hayes, MS, RDN, CDCES

 Population Health Specialist